Arsenal Football Club exists to make our fans proud wherever they are in the world and however they choose to follow us.

 4.6 The Club gives the earliest possible notice of any changes to its ticketing policy and the reasons for such changes.

-4.7 The Club utilises Arsenal.com and the subsequent home matchday programme, to notify supporters of any fixture changes as soon as they are confirmed.
+4.7 The Club utilises Arsenal.com, social media and the subsequent home matchday programme, to notify supporters of any fixture changes as soon as they are confirmed.

-An email service is also available which is specifically for local residents, whereby news of any planned fixture / event that might impact on the local community is emailed as soon as details are confirmed.
+An email service is also available for local residents, whereby news of any planned fixture / event that might impact on the local community is emailed as soon as details are confirmed.
 To subscribe, please send a blank email to email@example.com

 6. GOOD CAUSES POLICY